Before You Read Any Further

 What’s the best peanut butter substitute for peanut chicken?

 I’d say almond butter will be the best substitute, followed by chickpea butter, then soybean butter, then tiger nut butter (tuber, not a tree nut).
-I’ve ordered them from best to OK in terms of how well it can replace the peanut butter taste.
+I’ve ordered my suggestions from best to OK in terms of how well it can replace the peanut butter taste.

 My kids tell me that almond butter really is the best peanut butter substitute in a lot of situations.
 Now, if you really want to try something different, try making a maple tahini (sesame seeds) sauce for your chicken.
 You can even spice it up with some crushed red peppers, and add in a few drops of liquid smoke.